Models & specificitiesDescriptiveReviewsA questionBesoin de formation

 Back to menu

-The practice of lake or reservoir fishing requires the use of different types of lines, floating, intermediate or extra sinking.
-Over the years, I have met many fishermen who faced the same problem: the efficiency of the casting between the floating line and the sinking line...
+Fishing on lakes or in reservoirs requires the use of different types of fly lines, floating, intermediate or extra-sinking.
+Over the years, I've met many anglers who faced the same problem: the casting efficiency between the floating line and the sinking line…

-First and foremost; a quick technical reminder is in order: Each line corresponds to a weight that determines its number.
-The only downside is that this weight is calculated over 30 feet (just over 9 meters).
-For example, a 7 line should weigh 12g, an 8 line should weigh 13.5g.
-Yes!
-Only 1.5g separates them.
-When we design a rod, we use as a reference a tolerance range, which in the case of the example in 7 line oscillates between 11.5g and 12.5g.
+First of all; a short technical reminder is in order : Each line corresponds to a weight that determines its number.
+The only drawback is that this weight is calculated over 30 feet (a little over 9 meters).
+For example, a 7-weight line must weigh 12g, an 8-weight line must weigh 13,5g.
+Yes indeed! only 1.5g separates them.
+When we design a rod, we use as reference a tolerance range, which in the example of a 7-weight line oscillates between 11.5g and 12.5g.

-What about the practical side?
-How many fishermen stop at 9 meters before shooting?
+What about in practice ?
+How many anglers stop at 9 meters before they shoot?
 1 out of 10?
-We often hear: "my rod bends with a sinking line".
-The new line profiles of the Forty Plus type at Airflo or even XS tra at Snowbee exacerbate the problem ...
-Indeed, many of us shoot after having taken out 12 or 15 meters ... often more than 15g with a rod for 7 line which actually corresponds to the weight of a 9 ...
-Use a rod for 9 line?
-No, impossible you wouldn't be able to get out the first meters of line...
+You often hear: »my rod collapses with a sinking line ».
+New line profiles like Forty Plus from Airflo or XS tra from Snowbee multiply the problem… Indeed, many of us shoot after having taken out 12 or 15 meters… often meaning more than 15g with a rod for a 7-weight line which in fact corresponds to the weight of a 9… Use a rod for a 9-weight line?
+No, impossible you would not be able to get the first meters of line out…